Zazou89/BetterBags_ProfessionKnowledgeTWW/README.md

 This addon must be used with [BetterBags](https://www.curseforge.com/wow/addons/better-bags).
 It creates a new category for all Professions Knowledge Items, including :

 - Knowledge items from hidden treasures X
-- Weekly knowledge items from professions
+- Weekly knowledge items from professions X
 - Weekly knowledge items from treatises X
 - Knowledge items from NPC Crafting Orders X
-- Knowledge items bought from Lyrendal
+- Knowledge items bought from Lyrendal x
-- Knowledge items bought from profession trainers in Azj-Kahet
+- Knowledge points books from profession trainers in the City of Threads
 - Knowledge items bought from Renown Quartermasters